This page shows railroadiana items of unusual interest. These images

 version. |

 Union Pacific Blue Cast Globe .
 Different lantern globe colors signify different functions.
-A lantern with a true blue (sometimes called "cobalt blue") globe signifies "Rule 26".
+A lantern with a true blue (sometimes called "cobalt blue" by collectors) globe signifies "Rule 26".
 According to this rule, a "blue signal, displayed at one or both ends of an engine, car, or train, indicates that workmen are under or about it; when thus protected it must not be coupled to or moved."
 Shown at right is a rare blue cast globe made for a tall-globe lantern and marked for the Union Pacific Railroad.
 Photo by Rob Hoffer taken at the January, 2007 railroadiana show in Buena Park, California.
 Click on the image for a larger

 version. |

 Spokane Station Clock .
 Accurate timekeeping has always been a critical part of railroad operations, and the station clock was (and still is) the public symbol of this fact.
 Today, old station clocks are high collectible, but many fakes have been produced (see page on this) so collectors have to be especially careful.
 The authenticity of the clock shown at right is not in question, however.
 It was salvaged from the Spokane, Washington Union Station when it was razed in the early 70's and is currently on display in a museum.
 Spokane was perhaps *the* railroad hub of the entire Pacific Northwest so the number of travelers who glanced at this clock during their journeys can only be imagined.
 Photo by permission.
 Click on the image for a larger version.
-Update: We received the following from one of our visitors: "Regarding this clock, See: http://telechron.net/postwar/1b1415.htm.
+Update: We received the following from one of our visitors: "Regarding this clock, See: http://telechrontime.net.
 It looks like it has been installed into a very elegant cast metal frame which allows hanging it from the ceiling; the frame is not a GE/Telechron item but presumably was purpose built for this standard commercial wall clock.
-The very best information on the web about Telechron clocks is www.telechron.net.
 General Electric owned a major interest in Telechron from the 1930s on." -HS |

 Unusual "Reliable" Lantern.
 The "Reliable" was the last tall-globe lantern model produced by Adams & Westlake, and it was used by a large number of railroads.
 There were numerous variations in this model.
 One of the most unusual variations is shown at right, marked for the Philadelphia & Reading Railway.
 It features a larger frame and takes a 6-inch globe.
 More photos of this lantern are shown at the bottom of our Reliable page.
 Photos by Jack Wall.
 Click on the image for a larger